prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 In addition, airflow is no issue in this case as it has its own specialized exhaust system.

-Its six 120mm fan support makes sure you have air going in and out at a healthu rate, and the top of the case has an adjustable set of exhaust fins that look pretty cool when extended as well.
+Its six 120mm fan support makes sure you have air going in and out at a healthy rate, and the top of the case has an adjustable set of exhaust fans that look pretty cool when extended as well.

-The toolless hard drive mount makes it easy to swap drives – in fact, the entire cage is removeable.
+The toolless hard drive mount makes it easy to swap drives – in fact, the entire cage is removable.

 It supports up to three 3.5” drives and still leaves a large amount of much needed cable management space.